yur000/AngryButton/README.md

 #AngryButton

-Clone of flash-game "Blue Button"
+Clone of flash-game "Blue Button".

 Realized on Qt and can be compiled on Windows, UNIX, Mac OS, ect.

-##It is not finished yet!!!
+##Usage

+Just run program and push a button ;)